zephyrproject-rtos/zephyr/doc/develop/beyond-GSG.rst

 The other sample applications in the :zephyr_file:`samples` folder are documented in :ref:`samples-and-demos`.

-.. note:: If you want to re-use an existing build directory for another board or application, you need to add the parameter ``-p=auto`` to ``west build`` to clean out settings and artifacts from the previous build.
+.. note:: If you want to reuse an existing build directory for another board or application, you need to add the parameter ``-p=auto`` to ``west build`` to clean out settings and artifacts from the previous build.